Flagyl Side Effects and What You Can Do About Them

 Clostridium Difficile: A More Severe Form of Diarrhea

-For prevention of antibiotic-induced diarrhea and C. difficile infection, some studies suggest the probiotics Saccharomyces boulardii (Florastor) and Lactobacillus GG can be helpful.
-If you have severe diarrhea that is watery, bloody, or contains mucus, stomach cramping, or fever, call your doctor right away.
-Avoid any over-the-counter antidiarrheal medicine unless your doctor recommends it.
+Here's an important point to remember: if you have severe diarrhea that is watery, bloody, or contains mucus; stomach cramping or fever, call your doctor right away.
+Also, avoid any over-the-counter antidiarrheal medicine unless your doctor recommends it.

 Your Brain On Flagyl